 Text LinkText Link

 NĒWARA ABORIGINAL CORPORATION

-Nēwara Aboriginal Corporation, originally established as the Anaiwan Language Revival Program in 2016, is a grassroots non-profit Aboriginal community organisation based on Anaiwan Country (Armidale NSW).
-We are working to reclaim and revive language, culture, history, and traditional practices on our Country through research and education.
-Nēwara's activities include holding community language workshops, facilitating language classes in local schools, operating the 'Anaiwan Language & Research Hub' in Armidale, undertaking research projects to reclaim traditional knowledge from the colonial archives (e.g. developing an Anaiwan language dictionary and grammar book, song revival, and reconstructing the kinship system), running On-Country cultural programs at the bushblock we bought back in 2022, and revitalising traditional land management practices on this bushblock.
+Nēwara Aboriginal Corporation, originally established as the Anaiwan Language Revival Program in 2016, is a grassroots non-profit Aboriginal community organization based on Anaiwan Country (Armidale, NSW).
+The organisation works to reclaim and revive Anaiwan language, culture, history, and traditional practices through research and education.
+Nēwara's activities include community language workshops, school-based language classes, operation of the Anaiwan Language & Research Hub in Armidale, and research projects that reclaim traditional knowledge from colonial archives - including development of an Anaiwan language dictionary and grammar book, song revival, and reconstruction of the kinship system.
+Since buying back a bushblock in 2022, Nēwara has been running On-Country cultural programs and revitalising traditional land management practices on this reclaimed land.

+Text LinkText Link